Rare Map of India and Maritime Southeast Asia

-Fine early map of South East Asia from the Maledives to the South of Japan with parts of the northern Australian coast, published separately by Mariette (sometimes also attributed to Du Val).
+Fine early map of Southeast Asia published separately by Mariette (sometimes also attributed to Du Val).

 The Paracel Islands (El Pracel) are included as an area full of navigational obstructions.
-Singapore (Sinca Pura) is named, as is Siam and the Gulf de Sian.
+Singapore (Sinca Pura) is named, as is Siam and the Golfe de Sian.

-This map gives an excellent visual depiction of the treacherous nature of sailing through the Straits of Sunda and navigating the islands to the east, with the four sailing ships depicted following a southerly course.
+This map gives a good visual depiction of the treacherous nature of sailing through the Straits of Sunda and navigating the islands farther east, with four sailing ships depicted following a southerly course.
 A sea monster lurks near the entrance to the Strait of Malacca.